SamusAranX/Speech-Saver/README.md

 How to use
 ----------
 Start the .app (you may have to open it right-clicking->Open due to Gatekeeper), write/paste/open stuff and hit "Start speaking"(or press ⌘+↩).
+If you have text selected while doing this, Speech Saver will only speak the selected text.

 Clicking "Stop speaking" (or hitting aforementioned shortcut again) will, well, make the app stop speaking.